 Spay Neuter Programs

-Surgical altering is the only foolproof and permanent method of birth control for cats.
+Surgical altering is currently the only foolproof and permanent method of birth control for cats.
 A spay is the surgical removal of the uterus and ovaries of a female animal.
-A female cat's risk of getting mammary cancer is reduced when it is spayed before its first heat cycle.
+A female cat's risk of getting mammary cancer is reduced when she is spayed before her first heat cycle, which can occur as young as 4 to 5 months.
 Neutering is the surgical removal of the testicles of a male animal.
-Neutering a male cat generally prevents the development of mating behavior such as spraying urine to mark territory.
+Neutering a male kitten before 5 months generally prevents the development of mating behavior such as spraying urine to mark territory.

 Policies regarding spay/neuter of young kittens are endorsed by the American Humane Association, American Veterinary Medical Association, SPAY/ USA, American Animal Hospital Association, the Winn Feline Foundation, CFA and many other animal organizations.
 CFA and others encourage spaying and neutering of owned kittens by five months and the use of early age spay/neuter by shelters.
 This will ensure that all kittens adopted from shelters are altered prior to leaving the facility, thus eliminating the need for contracts and follow up.